yennirv/terraform-eks-devops/README.md

         You should see 3 worker nodes in ready state.
 Note that with EKS you do not see control plane nodes, as they are managed by AWS.

-1. View the completed cluster in the [EKS Console](https://us-east-1.console.aws.amazon.com/eks/home?region=us-east-1).
+1. View the completed cluster in the [EKS Console](https://us-east-1.console.aws.amazon.com/eks/home?region=us-east-1).# terraform-eks-devops